jsueprez/blockchain-developer-bootcamp-final-project/README.md

 ### Smart contract
 1. Update baseURI
 2. Implement/check how tokenURI is added to the mint
-3. Check mint function to change state of the token_ID
+3. Check mint function to change state of the token_ID🆗
-4. Add validation to trade function
+4. Add validation to trade function🆗
 5. Check withdraw function

 ### FrontEnd